 God is using the gift of interpretation to show His people how their spirit longs for deep intimacy and closeness with Him.
 He is also using the gift of interpretation to deliver words of knowledge and other prophetic messages to His people.
 He is working through those divine messages to deliver people, draw people closer to Himself, give them direction and guidance, and to bless people in all kinds of ways.

 As a result of God working through the gift of interpretation, we have seen people get confirmed in their calling and step out in faith to plant a church.
 We have seen people get divine direction for their daily lives, ministries, and businesses.
-We have seen people being profoundly impacted and encouraged by words of knowledge.
-We have even seen one person get set free of a spiritual stronghold that bound them for 24 years!
+People are being profoundly impacted and encouraged by words of knowledge.
+One person was even set free of a spiritual stronghold that bound them for 24 years!
 All as a result of God working through the gift of interpretation of tongues!

 Scripture tells us that the gift of prophecy is greater than the gift of tongues unless the gift of interpretation is added into the mix.

 “I would like every one of you to speak in tongues, but I would rather have you prophesy.
 The one who prophesies is greater than the one who speaks in tongues, unless someone interprets, so that the church may be edified.”
 (1 Corinthians 14:5 NIV)